Application screen configuration

 ### `layoutTabV1`

-* `tabs` - list of tabs to be displayed within this "layout" type tab.
+* `tabs` - list of tabs to be displayed within this "layout" tab.
 You should provide a list of definitions of [`processTabV1`](#processtabv1).

 Example: